 Thanks to the internet, design doesn’t need a passport.
 Yet designers are crossing oceans for fairs in Paris, Tokyo, Seoul, Barcelona, Dubai, Brussels and South Africa in record numbers.
-(Those are just the Design Weeks in the past two months.)
+(Those are just the design shows in the past two months.)
 Why the pull to travel when nearly every product is a click away?
 The most resonant art objects and furnishings still carry the imprint of where they originate, a patina of culture, craft and climate that no algorithmic internet search can replicate.
 These pieces have an aura and authenticity that can’t be fully conveyed through photography or digital copies.
 You have to be there, go directly to the source.

 Craft has a cultural signature